-- 20 ADA Curb cuts will be constructed in the City of Ypsilanti, Ypsilanti Township will improve 3 roads, Superior Township will improve 1 road, Northfield Township will provide façade improvement grants, and Pittsfield Township will improve 1 sidewalk in order to increase the safety and sustainability of public infrastructure. - 4 Community Based Development Organizations will be created to revitalize neighborhoods. - 3 properties will be demolished to increase the livability and sustainability of target neighborhoods.
+- 15 ADA Curb Cuts will be constructed in the City of Ypsilanti, Ypsilanti Township will complete 1 road improvement project, Superior Township will complete 1 road improvement project and Pittsfield Township will complete 1 sidewalk improvement project in order to increase the safety and sustainability of public infrastructure. - 5 properties will be demolished to increase the livability and sustainability of target neighborhoods.